c2theg/DDoS_Information_Sharing/README.md

         2) When you're done with that, and you setup Arbor SP (Section 4) to send the syslog traffic to your server, just run this command

             wget https://raw.githubusercontent.com/c2theg/DDoS_Information_Sharing/master/initial_start.sh && sudo chmod u+x ./initial_start.sh && sudo ./initial_start.sh

+       DONE!
+Wasn't that easy?!?!

-        3) *** FOR QUICK UPDATING (once you already had it running) *** sudo ./updater.sh
+  *** FOR QUICK UPDATING (once you already had it running) ***
+     sudo ./updater.sh

 PLEASE RUN IT TWICE, as the updater.sh script itself gets updated with new files to download, as the application continue's to evolve.

      2 cronjobs are added to the server.
           1) to start collector.py on startup,
           2) to run updater.py every 10 days.
               - Incase you want to know when this is ran, a line above it can be un-remmed, to send an email.
 (You will have to configure SMTP on your server for this to work)

-        DONE!
-Wasn't that easy?!?!
         Ok now that it's all done and running, move on to read the rest.
 (Please)
 ------------------------------------------------------------------------------------------------
     1) Collector application